umlaeute/TAMexport/README.md

-This is a plugin for the [Genealogical Research Software - GRAMPS](https://gramps-project.org/) to export a family tree (or parts thereof) in a format that can be used as a [Topographic Attribute Map](https://github.com/rpreiner/tam/), for nice visualisation for the tree.
+This is a plugin for the [Genealogical Research Software - GRAMPS](https://gramps-project.org/) to export a family tree (or parts thereof) in a format that can be used as a [Topographic Attribute Map](https://github.com/rpreiner/tam/), for a nice visualisation of your family tree.

 # Installation